tpm2-software/tpm2-tools/man/tpm2_createek.1.md

 flush the TPM context when the tool exits.
 In these scenarios, the created EK is in transient memory and thus will be flushed.

-Create an Endorsement Key and make it transient:
+### Create an Endorsement Key and make it transient
 ```
 tpm2_createek -g rsa
 ```

-Create a transient Endorsement Key, flush it, and reload it.
+### Create a transient Endorsement Key, flush it, and reload it.
 ```
 tpm2_createek -g rsa -p ek.pub